R4mboX/R4Assistant/README.md

 # R4Assistant
-An Speech Assistant based on Raspberry Pi and Python libraries, R4Assistant provides a modular approach, allowing for high customization.
+A Speech Assistant based on Raspberry Pi and Python libraries.
+R4Assistant provides a modular approach, allowing for high customization.
 With simplicity at its core, anyone can easily modify this project according to their needs.<br>

 ## Features
 * PicoVoice for WakeWord and Speech Recognition